Lucy Boyd-Wilson is a virtual and mixed reality artist living in San Diego, CA.

 Inspired by the flows and processes of natural environments, she seeks to evoke a sensation of wonder in a vibrant living world.
 She creates “Worlds in Motion” and places the viewer within, surrounded, enveloped.
 In an exploration of interactivity and immersion, she is always inquiring “What combination of stimulating and absorbing and meditative can be achieved?”

-Lucy Boyd-Wilson studied Mathematics and Computer Science at McGill University in Montreal, and worked for many years as a software developer creating animation tools for the film industry, and then as a video-game developer.
-Now she works independently creating virtual reality and other immersive experiences.
+Lucy Boyd-Wilson studied Mathematics, Computer Science and Fine Arts in Montreal, and worked for many years as a software developer creating animation tools for the film industry, and then as a video-game developer.
+Now she works independently creating experiential and immersive art.

 As a child I ran about in the fields and woods.
 I clambered around the roots and branches of trees and squeezed through hedges.
 I’d follow my cat through cat-sized tunnels in thickets and discovered her places, enclosed in the centers of dense bushes.
 Secret places that only I and all the other small creatures knew about.
 It was a tactile world.
 Everything was in motion and so was I.